-Field Description DIP Validation Environment onment UIT, DEV Sub Text Optional field used in testing to uniquely identify a set of messages n/a Sender Unique Reference Unique identifier for the event/message provided by the message Sender.
-See note below that provides guidance on setting this field Sent Timestamp Date/time (UTC) message was sent Check valid/date, i.e. complies with RFC-3339 Sender ID The Market Participant who sent the message.
-Check valid participant Sender Participant Role The capacity in which the message was sent Check Sender ID/ Sender Participant role

-Field Description DIP Validation is entitled to send message DIP Connection Provider ID If message sent by a nominated third-party Check DIP CP ID/ Sender Participant Role is authorised to send messages on behalf of Sender ID Sender Correlation Id Populated when the IF is used in the response to the primary message in the workflow.
+Field Description DIP Validation Environment The environment indicator, i.e. PROD, PREPROD, SIT, UIT, DEV Check environment is in allowed list of values.
+Check environment is correct for the current instance.
+Sub Text Optional field used in testing to uniquely identify a set of messages n/a Sender Unique Reference Unique identifier for the event/message provided by the message Sender.
+See note below that provides guidance on setting this field Check sender unique reference obeys format specified below Sent Timestamp Date/time (UTC) message was sent Check valid/date, i.e. complies with RFC-3339 Sender ID The Market Participant who sent the message.
+Check valid participant Sender Participant Role The capacity in which the message was sent Check Sender ID/ Sender Participant role is entitled to send message DIP Connection Provider ID If message sent by a nominated third-party Check DIP CP ID/ Sender Participant Role is authorised to send messages on behalf of Sender ID Sender Correlation Id Populated when the IF is used in the response to the primary message in the workflow.
 Check obeys format